dssg/masld_prediction/README.md

-# Pitt-Pfizer NASH/NAFLD Project
+# MASLD Risk Prediction Project

-# Early Warning Tool for prioritizing individuals for screenings based on risk of NASH-NAFLD related liver complications)
+# Early Warning Tool for prioritizing individuals for screenings based on risk of MASLD related liver complications)

 ## Documentation
 [Documentation of steps and code](documentation.md)